eoghain/TreeManager/README.md

-# TreeManager #
+# RBTreeManager #
-TreeManager is a set of classes built to easily manage hierarchical data in iOS TableViews.
+RBTreeManager is a set of classes built to easily manage hierarchical data in iOS TableViews.
 These classes were originally built because of a need to display threaded discussion posts (lots of them) in an iOS application.
 Unfortunately TableViews want there data in a flat format (i.e. array) but we all like to have our data reference it's parents/children so we can easily navigate it.
 So this was my solution.

-To use the TreeMananger just copy the TreeManager.* and TreeNode.* files into your application somewhere.
-Once you have the files you can create a new TreeManager object, set its delegate, and start populating it:
+To use the TreeMananger just copy the RBTreeManager.* and TreeNode.* files into your application somewhere.
+Once you have the files you can create a new RBTreeManager object, set its delegate, and start populating it:

-		_treeManager = [[TreeManager alloc] init];
+		_RBTreeManager = [[RBTreeManager alloc] init];
-		[_treeManager setDelegate:self];
+		[_RBTreeManager setDelegate:self];

-		[_treeManager beginUpdates];
+		[_RBTreeManager beginUpdates];

 		for (int i = 0; i < 3; i++)
 		{
 			NSString *parentKey = [self genRandStringLength:10];
 			NSString *parent = parentKey;

-			[_treeManager addObject:parent forKey:parentKey withComparator:^(id lhs, id rhs) {
+			[_RBTreeManager addObject:parent forKey:parentKey withComparator:^(id lhs, id rhs) {
 				return [((NSString *)lhs) compare:rhs ];
 			}];